ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 the DM and HNA MUST be mutually authenticated.
 The DNS exchanges are performed using DNS over TLS {{!RFC7858}}.

-The HNA may be provisioned by the manufacturer, or during some user-initiated onboarding process, for example, with a browser, signing up to a service provider, with a resulting OAUTH2 token to be provided to the HNA. (see {{hna-provisioning}}).
+The HNA may be provisioned by the manufacturer, or during some user-initiated onboarding process, for example, with a browser, signing up to a service provider, with a resulting OAUTH2 token to be provided to the HNA.
+Such a process may result in a passing of a settings from a Registrar into the HNA through an http API interface.
+(This is not in scope)

+When the HNA connects to the DM's control channel, TLS will be used, and the connection will be mutually authenticated.
+The DM will authenticate the HNA's certificate based upon having participating in some provisioning process that is not standardized by this document.
+The results of the provisioning process is a series of settings described in {{hna-provisioning}}.

+The HNA will validate the DM's control channel certificate by doing {{!RFC6125}}/{{!I-D.ietf-uta-rfc6125bis}} DNS-ID check on the name.

 In the future, other specifications may consider protecting DNS messages with other transport layers, among others, DNS over DTLS {{?RFC8094}}, or DNS over HTTPs (DoH) {{?RFC8484}} or DNS over QUIC {{?RFC9250}}.